Qualified presumption of safety (QPS)

 Microorganisms that are not well defined, for which some safety concerns are identified or for which it is not possible to conclude whether they pose a safety concern to humans, animals or the environment are not considered suitable for QPS status and must undergo a full safety assessment.

-2018 The Virtual issue on QPS is published.
-It includes all the QPS Opinions and the assessments of proposed microbiological agents to add to the QPS list.
+The Virtual issue on QPS is published.
+It includes all the QPS scientific opinions and the assessments of proposed microbiological agents to add to the QPS list.

-2014 The BIOHAZ Panel decides that the overall assessment of the biological agents included in the QPS list will be carried out every three years (see section: EFSA’s role) rather than every year.
+The BIOHAZ Panel decides that the overall assessment of the microorganisms included in the QPS list will be carried out every three years rather than every year.

-2013 EFSA’s Scientific Committee recommends that the QPS approach (initially developed for the assessment of microorganisms added to food and feed) be applied to the assessment of botanicals or botanical preparations.
+EFSA’s Scientific Committee recommends that the QPS approach (initially developed for the assessment of microorganisms added to food and feed) be applied to the assessment of botanicals or botanical A substance, used either as a food or a medicine, derived from plants, fungi, algae or lichens. preparations.

-2008 The BIOHAZ Panel publishes the first review of the list of QPS microorganisms and updates the antimicrobial resistance criteria used to assess the safety of microorganisms used in food and feed.
+The BIOHAZ Panel publishes the first review of the list of QPS microorganisms and updates the antimicrobial resistance The ability of microbes to grow in the presence of substances specifically designed to kill them; for example, some human infections are now resistant to antibiotics, raising concerns about their widespread use. criteria used to assess the safety of microorganisms used in food and feed.
 Between 2009 and 2013 the list is updated every year.

-2005 EFSA’s Scientific Committee concludes that the introduction of a QPS system for microorganisms would help set priorities and avoid long investigations on the safety of organisms known not to cause concern.
+EFSA’s Scientific Committee concludes that the introduction of a QPS system for microorganisms would help set priorities and avoid long investigations on the safety of microorganisms known not to cause concern.